 Title.
 Papers filed with an Agency shall be titled with the name of the Agency, the docket number of the case if known, the names of the Parties and the nature of the filing.

 Signatures.
+Documents filed by email will be deemed to be signed by the sender, and must include the sender's email address, street address, and telephone number.
 Papers filed with an Agency shall be signed and dated by an unrepresented Party, or by a Party's Authorized Representative and shall state the address and telephone number of the Person signing the document.
 Such signature constitutes the signer's certification that he has read the document and knows the content thereof, that statements contained therein are believed to be true, that it is not interposed for delay and that if the document has been signed by an Authorized Representative that he has full power and authority to do so.

 Designation of Agency.
 An Agency designated as a Party to Adjudicatory Proceedings shall be designated by its name and not by the individual names of those constituting the Agency.
 If while the Adjudicatory Proceeding is pending, a change of employees occurs within the Agency, the Adjudicatory Proceeding shall not abate, and no substitution of Parties shall be necessary.